PLANTAR FASCIITIS in NYC

-Plantar fasciitis is an inflammation and pain in the plan fascia.
-This fascia is a thick band of tissue that connects the heel bone to the toes.
-Symptoms in some cases can involve severe pain and can interfere with activity.
-Many conservative treatments exist, but when they are ineffective then surgery is indicated.
+Plantar fasciitis is an inflammation and pain in the plan fascia—the thick band of tissue that connects the heel bone to the toes.
+Symptoms in some cases can involve severe and stabbing pains that interfere with and interrupt ordinary activity.

-If you have pain due to plantar fasciitis, Dr. Bhalja will perform a physical examination, review x-ray and/or mri imaging, and review the surgical and non-surgical options to reduce pain and deformity.
-She will also discuss recovery time, return to work and activity.
+If you have pain due to plantar fasciitis, Dr. Bhalja will perform a physical examination, review x-ray and/or MRI imaging, and discuss with you your surgical and non-surgical treatment options to reduce pain and deformity.

-Dr. Bhalja is a highly reviewed Plantar Fascia specialist.
+Dr. Bhalja is a highly reviewed Plantar Fasciitis specialist in NYC.

 dr. Bhalja was wonderful.
 She took the time to explain the procedure i was having done.
 She also answered all my questions with patience. – Ann

 Dr. Bhaljia was so detailed, warm, and personable!
 She was so patient and made sure to x-ray my injured foot from various angles to ensure she could make an informed diagnosis.
 She also gave great advice for lifestyle changes to implement to support my foot health for the long-term! – Sabrina

 Plantar fasciitis typically occurs as a result of trauma or injury that results from excessive walking and running, pressure and impact from athletic activities that include jumping or landing on the feet, and poor footwear.